Attention on Deck! Why This Area Should Get a Closer Look.

 I'm always amazed at the number of common defects I find on the decks that I inspect!
 This article discusses deck defects and why they often rise to the level of safety concerns.

 When I was in the Navy, someone nearest the door would call out "Attention on deck!" whenever the commanding officer came into the room.
 For just a moment, I want to call your attention to the deck.
 Of all the systems I inspect on a home, I have found the most common and pervasive safety issues are associated with decks.
 Not electric, or plumbing, or foundations, or roofs- decks win for the most consistent safety defects.
 I think the reason for this is probably twofold.
-First of all, decks are overwhelmingly made of wood components- wood that is continually being exposed to the elements.
-Secondly, decks are often constructed apart from the home (i.e., later in time by someone other than the original contractor).
-Decks are often an add-on for a new home and might even fall into the category of a good DIY project for the handy homeowner.
-Undoubtedly, these two factors contribute to the common defects and safety issues I observe with decks.
+First of all, decks are overwhelmingly made of wooden components- wood that is continually being exposed to the elements.
+Secondly, decks are frequently constructed apart from the home (i.e., later in time by someone other than the original contractor).
+Decks are often an add-on to a new home and even fall into the category of a good DIY project for the handy homeowner.
+Undoubtedly, these two factors contribute to the defects and safety issues I regularly observe on decks.

 So, what can you do to ensure that the deck on your home is secure?
-The first thing you will want to do is to have your home (or prospective home) inspected by someone who knows what to look for with deck construction.
-This cannot be overstated in my view because decks are notorious for improper design!
-Once any safety issues have been addressed, it is essential to be proactive about regular deck maintenance.
-Walk around and under your deck from time to time and ensure your attachment points still look solid, wood sealant is in good condition, there is no obvious wood rot or sponginess on the boards, etc. Regular inspections can help catch these common defects early and allow for timely repairs, ensuring you can enjoy this favorite outdoor space for years to come!
+The first thing you should do is to have your home (or prospective home) inspected by someone who understands proper deck construction design.
+This cannot be overstated in my view because decks are notoriously constructed improperly!
+Once you have addressed safety issues, it is essential to be proactive about regular deck maintenance.
+Take the opportunity from time to time to do a good visual inspection and ensure your attachment points still look solid, deck boards are firmly attached, there is no evidence of excessive moisture or wood rot, your deck sealant is doing its job, etc. Regular inspections can help catch these maintenance items early and allow for timely repairs, ensuring you can enjoy this outdoor space for years to come!

 Your Friends at Higher Rock Inspections